Bay Restoration Fund (State Fee)

 If you pay your own taxes and wish to remain an annual payer, return the portion of the tax bill that is indicated as the Full Year Payment Section with the appropriate payment amount shown on the tax bill.

 If a mortgage company pays taxes on your principal residence and you wish to remain an annual payer, you must notify the mortgage company at least 60 days prior to the start of the tax year that you wish your taxes to be paid on a full year basis.

-Effective July 1, 2012, the Maryland State Legislature through House Bill 987 requires Baltimore County to implement a Watershed Protection and Restoration Program.
-Your 2013 real property tax bill now includes a State required Stormwater Remediation Fee that will be used to optimize conservation of natural features such as drainage patterns, soil, and vegetation, to slow runoff, increase infiltration, and allow for more innovative stormwater management technologies.
+Your 2016 real property tax bill includes a Stormwater Remediation Fee that will be used to optimize conservation of natural features such as drainage patterns, soil and vegetation, to slow runoff, increase infiltration and allow for more innovative stormwater management technologies.
 This annual fee has been separately identified on your property tax bill.

 Residential property will be charged an annual flat rate, and non-residential property will be charged based on the percentage of property subject to stormwater runoff.

-The fee for residential property is a flat rate of $39 for detached homes, $21 for townhouses, and $32 for condominiums.
-The fee for commercial property will vary based on a rate of $69 per 2,000 square feet of impervious surface.
-The fee for institutional and non-profit properties is based on a rate of $20 per 2,000 square feet of impervious surface.
+The fee for residential property is a flat rate of $17 for detached homes, $9 for townhouses and $15 for condominiums.
+The fee for commercial property will vary based on a rate of $31 per 2,000 square feet of impervious surface.
+The fee for institutional and non-profit properties is based on a rate of $9 per 2,000 square feet of impervious surface.

-Additional detailed information regarding the Stormwater Remediation Fee and a commercial property search that shows the calculation factor for each property is available at www.baltimorecountymd.gov/stormwaterfee.
+Find additional information regarding the Stormwater Remediation Fee, including a database by parcel number for commercial property that shows the calculation factor for each property, or email email@example.com.

 If your property is sold for taxes, you have six months from the date of the sale in which to redeem your property.